Lay Zhang: 2017: Mainstream success

-On 27 January 2017, Zhang made his maiden appearance on CCTV Spring Gala Festival and sang a duet alongside Chinese actor Jing Boran.
+On January 27, 2017, Zhang performed at the CCTV Spring Gala Festival.

-The same month, he starred with Jackie Chan in the Indian-Chinese action film Kung Fu Yoga directed by Stanley Tong, playing an archaeologist assistant.
-The film grossed $245.2 million, the highest-grossing comedy film in China at the time.
-A post-release music video of "Goosebump" sung by Fazilpuria featured him and Jackie Chan.
+The same month, Zhang appeared alongside Jackie Chan in the 2017 film Kung Fu Yoga.
+Zhang and Jackie Chan appeared in the music video for 'Goosebump' after the film's release.

-On 17 February, Zhang made his last public appearance with Exo on the Hong Kong concerts of their world tour Exo Planet 3 – The Exo'rdium.
-Afterwards, he halted activities with the group due to overlapping schedules with his solo career in mainland China.
-In April, Zhang starred in the Chinese patriotic film The Founding of an Army and was praised for his portrayal of Lu Deming.
+On February 17, 2017, Zhang performed with Exo during their Hong Kong concerts, before reducing his group activities due to solo commitments in China In April, Zhang appeared in The Founding of an Army, where his portrayal of Lu Deming was well received.
 Later in April, Zhang starred in the Chinese remake of the hit Japanese romance television series Operation Love.
 He composed and performed the song "Pray" for the drama.
-In July, Zhang voiced Jackson Storm in the Chinese-dubbed version of Disney's animated film Cars 3.
+In July, Zhang provided the voice for Jackson Storm in the Chinese version of Cars 3.

-On 25 September, Zhang released the music video for "I Need U", a pre-release track from his album Lay 02 Sheep.
-The music video ranked number one on Billboard's China Weibo Live Chart.
-The album was released on 7 October along with the music video for the song "Sheep".
+On September 25, Zhang released the music video for 'I Need U', a pre-release track from Lay 02 Sheep.
+The music video performed well on Billboard's China Weibo Live Chart.
+The album was released on October 7 along with the music video for the song "Sheep".
 On its first day of digital sales, the album broke five records on QQ Music for the Gold, Double Gold, Triple Gold, Platinum and Diamond (¥5 million in 9 hours 11 minutes) certifications.
-The album premiere 2017 Zhang Yixing Showcase was held at the Beijing National Aquatics Center on 12 October, where he performed "I Need U", "Sheep" and other singles.
-In October, Zhang was announced to be starring as the male lead alongside label-mate Krystal Jung in the South Korean-Chinese romance film Unexpected Love, the poster for which was revealed in the Cannes Film Festival.
+Zhang held the 2017 Zhang Yixing Showcase at the Beijing National Aquatics Center, performing tracks from the album.
+In October, Zhang was announced to be starring as the male lead alongside label-mate Krystal Jung in the South Korean-Chinese romance film Unexpected Love.

-On 22 December, Zhang released his second EP Winter Special Gift on QQ Music and KuGou.
-The music video of the lead single for the album, "Goodbye Christmas", was released on the same day.
+On December 22, Zhang released his second EP, Winter Special Gift along with the music video for the lead single, "Goodbye Christmas".
 Within one day of digital sales, the album surpassed Gold, Double Gold, Triple Gold and Platinum sales marks on QQ Music.
 The album later surpassed the Diamond sales mark on the platform as well.
-The same month, Zhang was appointed as the presenter and production director of iQiyi's hit talent recruiting program Idol Producer.
+The same month, Zhang was appointed as presenter and production director for iQiyi's talent program Idol Producer.